 School-age children may see higher test scores when they eat more lutein.
 Emerging research suggests the amount of lutein present in preadolescent children’s eyes directly relates to their brain development and learning skills, which can predict performance on tests.

 But it doesn’t stop there.
-College students also can reap the benefits of this super nutrient.
+College students also may reap the benefits of this super nutrient.
 Abbott and the CNLM are currently working with researchers from the University of Georgia to study the impact of lutein on mental sharpness and memory in college students.
 Baseline data and additional follow-up research suggest that lutein and zeaxanthin — another carotenoid very similar to lutein — supplementation improves processing speed and efficiency, along with memory in young and older adults.

 “Studies have already shown that lutein plays a role in ongoing brain maintenance and aging,” Kuchan says.
 “Abbott and the CNLM, in partnership with the University of Georgia, are going a step further to understand the impact of lutein supplementation in aging adults with the goal of determining whether the nutrient can maintain brain power and potentially prevent cognitive decline.”